 TrueBlue® is our customer loyalty program designed to reward and recognize loyal Customers.
 Members earn points based upon the amount paid for JetBlue flights and services from certain commercial partners.
 Our points do not expire, the program has no black-out dates or seat restrictions, and any JetBlue destination can be booked if the TrueBlue® member has enough points to exchange for the value of an open seat.
 Mosaic® is an additional level for our most loyal Customers who either (1) fly a minimum of 30 times with JetBlue and acquire at least 12,000 base flight points within a calendar year or (2) accumulate 15,000 base flight points within a calendar year.
-Over 1.6 million TrueBlue® one-way redemption awards were flown during 2016, representing approximately 4% of our total revenue passenger miles.
+Over 2 million TrueBlue® one-way redemption awards were flown during 2017, representing approximately 5% of our total revenue passenger miles.

 We currently have co-branded loyalty credit cards available to eligible U.S. residents, as well as co-brand agreements in Puerto Rico and the Dominican Republic to allow cardholders to earn TrueBlue® points.
-During 2016, we launched a new co-branded credit card partnership with Barclaycard® on the MasterCard® network.
-To date, our new co-brand offerings exceeded expectations for conversion rates from the former cobranded American Express® cardholders and new member enrollments.
+Our current co-branded credit card partnership with Barclaycard® on the MasterCard® network exceeded expectations for conversion rates and has exceeded our expectations for new member enrollments.
 We also have co-branded loyalty credit cards issued by Banco Santander Puerto Rico and MasterCard® in Puerto Rico as well as Banco Popular Dominicano and MasterCard® in the Dominican Republic.
 These credit cards allow Customers in Puerto Rico and the Dominican Republic to take full advantage of our TrueBlue® loyalty program.

 We have a separate agreement with American Express® that allows any American Express® cardholder to convert Membership Rewards® points into TrueBlue® points.
-During 2016, we added a partnership agreement with Citibank® to convert Citi ThankYou® Rewards points into TrueBlue® points.
+In 2016, we added a partnership agreement with Citibank® to convert Citi ThankYou® Rewards points into TrueBlue® points.
 We have various agreements with other loyalty partners, including hotels and car rental companies, that allow their Customers to earn TrueBlue® points through participation in our partners' programs.
-Starting in 2016, Customers can link their TrueBlue account with Lyft, to take advantage of unique discounts, travel perks, and earn TrueBlue loyalty points on any Lyft ride to and from any airport nationwide.
+Customers can link their TrueBlue account with Lyft, to take advantage of unique discounts, travel perks, and earn TrueBlue loyalty points on any Lyft ride to and from any airport nationwide.
 We intend to continue to develop the footprint of our co-branded credit cards and pursue other loyalty partnerships in the future.